eburdon/Seng371-SoftwareEvolutionClassProject/README.md

 Evolution of a Programming Language: PYTHON
 ------------------------------------------
 My intention with this project is to attempt to map the evolution of Python.
 This will be an in-depth project of one codebase, of which I will define 3 methodologies and metrics.

+Big question: How has Python become more powerful?

+Jugding the power of a language is a tough thing to do, so I'm going to attempt to answer it by looking at 3 key pieces of a language: its source code, the program built using the language, and its surrounding community (sociotechnical environment).

+Overarching tools I'll be using:

+Trello (project management)

 ==============================================================